-Not until recently had Port Elizabeth student Ayabulela Mahamba, 21, set foot outside the Eastern Cape, but a chance trip of a lifetime to a global energy summit in Mexico has seen her rub shoulders with global influencers such as former lord mayor of London Fiona Woolf and former UN secretary-general Ban Ki-moon.
+Not until recently had Gqeberha student Ayabulela Mahamba, 21, set foot outside the Eastern Cape, but a chance trip of a lifetime to a global energy summit in Mexico has seen her rub shoulders with global influencers such as former lord mayor of London Fiona Woolf and former UN secretary-general Ban Ki-moon.

 Now the fate of the Aliwal North youth activist and third-year NMMU B.Com accounting student could take another turn, after being encouraged by Woolf to consider scholarship opportunities in humanitarian and development studies in the UK.

 “It was exhilarating.
 It was my first overseas trip – and my first time out of the Eastern Cape actually!” said Mahamba, who first showed her leadership potential as head girl of Southernwood Primary in East London.

 Her journey started with a serendipitous encounter with Kouga Wind Farm, which sponsored her trip to the International Student Energy Summit earlier this month.
 Mahamba had initially put out feelers to various energy organisations for funding her Aliwal North-based NGO for childhood development, the Mighty Walkers Foundation.

 Instead of funding, her online profile scored her an unexpected invitation from summit organisers and the wind farm made the trip possible.
 Mahamba was just one of three South Africans to attend.